Thune Favored in Race to Succeed McConnell, but Term Limits Issue Could Boost Cornyn

 The challenge facing Mr. Scott is that his colleague from Texas is widely thought to be more likely to garner support from both the populist conservative Steering Committee senators and a significant portion of the more centrist Republicans who would otherwise line up behind the South Dakotan.

-Mr. Cornyn is viewed as the most likely compromise candidate because he was a loyal McConnell follower while serving as Senate majority whip from 2015 to 2019, but he’s also a long-time member of the Steering Committee.
+Mr. Cornyn is viewed as the most likely compromise candidate because he was a loyal McConnell follower while serving as Senate majority whip from 2015 to 2019, but he’s also a longtime member of the Steering Committee.

 That is why his March 5 social media post saying he would back the term limits proposal is viewed as an opening bid for such a compromise coalition.

-The term-limits post went out shortly after the Texas lawmaker met with multiple members of the Steering Committee, who back the proposal, according to another senior Republican Senate aide who asked not to be named.
+The post went out shortly after the Texas lawmaker met with multiple members of the Steering Committee, who back the proposal, according to another senior Republican Senate aide who asked not to be named.

 That aide agreed that if Mr. Scott dropped his candidacy, Mr. Cornyn would be the strongest candidate against Mr. Thune.

-“I think a deal has to happen—a deal of that nature has to happen at some point—but whether it’s in October, November, the night before, or in the room the day of the conference vote, I think that’s essentially where this ends up,” the aide explained.
+“I think a deal has to happen—a deal of that nature has to happen at some point—but whether it’s in October, November, the night before, or in the room the day of the conference vote, I think that’s essentially where this ends up,” the aide said.

 Whether such a deal would be enough to put Mr. Cornyn over the top could end up depending on the wild card, Mr. Daines.